How to Hybrid Vivo and Sync Tennis Strings

 Sync in the Mains, Vivo in the Crosses

-Vivo crosses aim to a bit of firmness, and also a touch more spin potential.
 Overall, the feel you'll get from this set up is one dominated by control and feel.

-However, this particular combination of strings (Vivo and Sync) works best with the shaped string (Vivo) in the mains and the slick string (Sync) in the crosses to get the best of both worlds.
 It's always more logical to have the shaped string in the mains to make use of the 'bite' factor.
 The slick string being in the crosses gives you more snapback allowing the mains to glide seamlessly.

-If you’re committed to Sync in the mains, we would recommend a slick string in the crosses like Zero to benefit from that added snapback.
+However, if you’re committed to Sync in the mains, we would recommend a slick string in the crosses like Zero to benefit from that added snapback.

 Vivo does not have the same level of snapback as Zero or Sync.
-It prioritizes connection to the ball instead.

 Vivo and Sync String Bed Spectrum